 Bastug turned to see some kind of shimmering hole floating in the air, in front of the wall.
 In the next instant, an arrow flew out from the hole and sailed past Bastug’s head.
 It hit the opposite side of the room, and everything went completely dark.
 So dark, in fact, that Bastug was fearing he had gone blind.
 He tried to escape through door, but someone kicked him in the chest.
 He staggered, but managed to stay upright after he caught a chair for support.
 He bit his tongue as a surge of pain shot up from his right leg.
 He heard a few muffled cries from the guard, then there was only silence.

 Traitor!
-Bastug was shrieking internally.
+Bastug shrieked internally.
 He realized belatedly that he still had no weapon: he headed directly for the audience chambers after they arrived, and didn’t bother to get new ones.
 As the darkness began to recede, the first thing he saw was his Boss.
 Head lolling.
 With an arrow through her right eye.
 He slowly, shakily, turned towards the door.
 Dramm was standing there, holding a black dagger drenched in the guard’s blood.

 “Ha!
 I can’t believe it worked,” he said conversationally.
 His body began to shimmer and change, along with his voice.
 “I’ve almost ran out of mana!
 A few more minutes, and we would have been forced to go with the back-up plan instead.”

 As he finished speaking, the transformation ended.
 The fat and hairy Dramm became lean and blue skinned, with silver hair and amber eyes that seemed to be dancing in the torchlight.
 Sylven.

 Bastug opened his mouth to shout for help, for someone, anyone.
 The creature bounded across the room incredibly fast, and Bastug realized only belatedly that no sound had escaped from his mouth.
 The blade of the black dagger was in his throat.